aghounami/Profile-Card/README.md

 # Profile Card Project

 Welcome to the **Profile Card** project!
-This project is a simple web page showcasing a clean, modern profile card design.
+This project is a simple front end web page showcasing a clean, modern profile card design.

 You can view the live version of the profile card by clicking the link below: